yldio/skiff/README.md

 });
 ```

-Once this is done and persisted you should never need to do this again since the nodes will know each other and elect a leader at random.

-The follower code would look something like this:
+The follower bootstrapping code would look something like this:

 ```javascript
 var Node = require('skiff');